Fur here fur there,

 - The hair coat is rough to touch

-- The colour of the fur is dull and has lost its lustre
+- The color of the fur is dull and has lost its luster

 2. NON-INFECTIOUS CAUSES